Vodafone and Sky TV team up for Vodafone TV

 Vodafone has announced a partnership with Sky TV which will enable a new, integrated TV experience.

-The new service is cloud-based and connects multiple devices to multiple free-to-air TV channels, movies and Netflix through a central box hub, similarly to Apple TV.
+The new service is cloud-based and connects multiple devices to free-to-air TV channels, movies and Netflix through a central box hub, similar to Apple TV.

-The Vodafone TV package will include unlimited broadband, Sky TV and will have the option to add on premium channels like Sky Sport and SoHo without the need for a satellite dish.
+Vodafone TV will include unlimited broadband, Sky TV and have the option to add on premium channels like Sky Sport and SoHo without the need for a satellite dish.

+It will only be available to people with Fibre and FibreX connections.

-Vodafone chief executive Russell Stanners said viewers will have the option to watch content on their television, then pick up their smartphone and continue to watch after they've left the house.
+Vodafone chief executive Russell Stanners said viewers would have the option to watch content on their television, then pick up their smartphone and continue to watch after they've left the house.

+"Our customers on the fibre and mobile networks are big users of video and what this does is provide a very compelling, very easy to use, intuitive interface where you can bring together on the big screen, iPad or smartphone which makes for a user-friendly experience," Stanners said.

+"People have been saying to us that they wanted to bring together their apps and various content under one solution and we're doing that."

 A new catch-up feature will store content in a cloud-based service for three days so people can watch shows they missed without having to set up a recording feature.